ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 ## Instantiation of mutable default keyword arguments in function calls

 Default arguments are only evaluated once: At the time the function is created.
 If you provide a mutable default keyword argument and then change it in the function, the next time the function is called without that keyword, the default will point to the same address as in the first call; but the argument will have already changed, so the default in the first call and the default in the second call are different.

-Solution: Only provide non-mutable default arguments.
+**Solution**: Only provide non-mutable default arguments.
 See the [example](https://github.com/ssciwr/Python-best-practices-course/blob/main/Material_Part4_Pitfalls/mutable_default.py).

 ## Naming the module